CoryNull/love-imgui/README.md

 imgui.Begin("Test Window", true, "ImGuiWindowFlags_AlwaysAutoResize");
 ```

-It uses imgui 1.73 and is based on LÖVE 11.1.
+It uses imgui 1.75 (as a submodule) and is based on LÖVE 11.1.

 ## Getting Started